Shale oil extraction: Economics

 A possible measure of the viability of oil shale as an energy source lies in the ratio of the energy in the extracted oil to the energy used in its mining and processing (Energy Returned on Energy Invested, or EROEI).
-A 1984 study estimated the EROEI of the various known oil shale deposits as varying between 0.7–13.3; Some companies and newer technologies assert an EROEI between 3 and 10.
+A 1984 study estimated the EROEI of the various known oil shale deposits as varying between 0.7 and 13.3; Some companies and newer technologies assert an EROEI between 3 and 10.
 According to the World Energy Outlook 2010, the EROEI of ex-situ processing is typically 4 to 5 while of in-situ processing it may be even as low as 2.

 To increase the EROEI, several combined technologies were proposed.
 These include the usage of process waste heat, e.g. gasification or combustion of the residual carbon (char), and the usage of waste heat from other industrial processes, such as coal gasification and nuclear power generation.

 The water requirements of extraction processes are an additional economic consideration in regions where water is a scarce resource.